 • 8 oz. and 16 oz. sizes come in amber glass bottles with a plastic screw cap and do not include a dropper.

 • 32 oz., 64 oz., and 1 gallon extracts come in plastic bottles with a plastic screw cap.

 Please note: All bulk sizes of 8 oz. and larger are produced to order.
 Please allow an additional three days for processing.

-As a tincture, a decoction made from the roots, as a poultice or healing wash.
+As a tincture, a decoction made from the roots, or topically applied.

 Native to Europe, teasel was introduced to the United States possibly as early as the 1700s.
 Some bird species, including the European Goldfinch, use teasel as a winter food source; hence teasel is grown in some gardens and nature preserves to attract them.
 However, in much of the Unites States, teasel is regarded as an invasive species.
 The teasel root offered by Mountain Rose Herbs is responsibly gathered by local wildcrafters.
 A biennial plant, teasel is fairly low to the ground in its first year, but sends up tall flower spikes in its second year, along with pairs of leaves positioned along the stem which collect water and prevent insects from climbing the stalks.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.